anytko/ecospat/README.md

 ## Features

 -   Maps and identifies historical and contemporary range edges of species.
--   Calculates the northward rate of movement, change in population density through time, average temperature, precipitation, and elevation of range edges.
+-   Calculates the poleward rate of movement and change in population density through time.
 -   Assigns a range movement pattern (i.e. Expanding or Contracting together, Pulling apart, Stability, or Reabsorption)
 -   Generates a propagule pressure raster that can be downloaded and used in further analyses.
 -   Predicts the one and five year persistence of individuals and assigns them to a risk decile based on predicted persistence.